nottaro/littleroot/content/11Chemistry/Nanomaterials.md

 - Hollow
 - Resistant to corrosion
 - Chemically stable
-- Less than 100 nm in diamater
+- Less than 100 nm in diameter
 	- Can have a diameter of 1-2 nm

 ### CNT Computers